 I have tried to figure out what, if anything, to say in light of the significant moment we are currently witnessing.
-The epicenter of it is in America but that does not mean that Canada isn’t caught up in it- both in terms of culpability and result.
+The epicentre of it is in America but that does not mean that Canada isn’t caught up in it- both in terms of culpability and result.
 The

 deaths murders of George Floyd, Brianna Taylor, and Ahmed Aubrey unleashed a powder keg that built up after countless years of abuse, oppression, and systemic racism.
 Four years ago, Colin Kaepernick took a stand, by not standing for the national anthem.
 Instead, he chose to kneel to highlight this oppression, specifically in regards to deaths at the hands of law enforcement.
 Kaepernick’s and those who followed suit sparked some conversation but mostly criticism and insults levied at them by the powerful.
 Consequently, Kaepernick has been unable to find a spot in the NFL since then.

 As a Canadian in Winnipeg, I may want to push this away as an American problem but that would be a lie.
 We are not exempt from systemic racism and oppression and we have enough stories to prove it.
-This is including but not limited to, our indigenous population, our Asian community and yes our black community as well.
+This is including but is not limited to, our indigenous population, our Asian community and yes our black community as well.
 A couple of links worth noting Deadly Force and a denial of the problem.

 That is the easier part to write.
 It is merely setting the table, providing the narrative from almost an arm’s length.
 The challenge is offering anything substantive from my position of privilege as a white male in the west.
 As I have reviewed what has been said, so much of it coming from white folks is anything from hi-jacking the narrative to make it about ourselves, to ignorance, and finishing up with doubling down on racist ideology.
 I want to be better than that.
-So here are a few thoughts from a privileged white dude who is trying to be antiracist but doesn’t always do a great job of it.
+So here are a few thoughts from a privileged white dude who is trying to be an antiracist but doesn’t always do a great job of it.